Andereoo/TkinterWeb/docs/HTMLFRAME.md

 *Link clicks*

 Link clicks can also be easily handled.
 By default, when a link is clicked, it will be automatically loaded.
-To run some code before loading the new website, use the following:
+To, for example, run some code before loading the new website, use the following:
 ```
 yourhtmlframe = HtmlFrame(master, on_link_click=load_new_page)

 def load_new_page(url):
-    ## Do stuff - insert code here
+    ## Do stuff
     yourhtmlframe.load_url(url) # load the new website
 ```
 Similarily, `on_form_submit` can be used to override the default form submission handlers.
 Refer to the API reference below.